Troubleshooting general problems

 - Test your bot using the emulator before you deploy it to the cloud.

-- Deploy your bot to a cloud hosting platform such as Azure and then test connectivity to your bot by using the built-in web chat control on your bot's dashboard in the Bot Framework Portal.
-If you encounter issues with your bot after you deploy it to Azure, you might consider using this guide: Troubleshoot a web app in Azure App Service using Visual Studio.
+- Deploy your bot to a cloud hosting platform such as Azure and then test connectivity to your bot by using the built-in web chat control on your bot's dashboard in the Azure Portal.
+If you encounter issues with your bot after you deploy it to Azure, you might consider using this blog article: Understanding Azure troubleshooting and support.

 - Rule out authentication as a possible issue.